-These outputs represent a range of scenarios and options that Communications Alliance sponsored working groups have identified with the purpose of facilitating broader NBN discussion and decision making on the NBN.
+NOTE: This document presents a range of scenarios and options that Communications Alliance working groups have identified with the purpose of facilitating broader NBN discussion and decision making for NBNs.
+It does not represent the preferred position of Communications Alliance, its individual members, or the communications industry.